qiskit-community/qiskit-dynamics/docs/userguide/advanced_system_modelling.rst

 restrict on operator or model to a subspace.
 For example, restricting a model to a low energy subspace is a common technique to reduce the dimension of a model.

 Here, we walk through the problem of restricting an operator to a low energy subspace of a 3 transmon system with the following steps:

 - Build the static Hamiltonian of a 3 transmon system.
-- Restrict it to the at-most-2-excitation subspace.
+- Restrict it to a subspace with bounded energy.
 - Restrict the X operator acting on one of the transmons to the same subspace.

 Define a 3 transmon static Hamiltonian: